unicef-polymer/etools-loading/README.md

 Loading spinner.

 You can use this loading element:
-- with an overlay: the loading spinner, message and overlay will be shown over your content area;
+- with an overlay:
+    - default state has the loading spinner, message and overlay will be shown over your content area; make sure your content area has position relative.

+    - absolute position: the loading will cover entire screen.
+If you use Polymer Starter Kit, use `etoolsBehaviors.LoadingBehavior` to create the loading element when your custom element is stamped (`createLoading`);
+    make sure you remove the loading element in your element detached state using `emoveLoading(loadingElement)`.

-- simple, no overlay: the loading spinner and the message will be displayed inline-block.
+- simple, no overlay, inline block: the loading spinner and the message will be displayed inline-block.

 ## Styling